gimenete/emmental/README.md

 Emmental uses [domjs](https://github.com/jldailey/domjs) that is a recent implementation of the DOM interface an has some problems.
 See the [issues list](https://github.com/jldailey/domjs/issues)

-Emmental uses the "vm" module of NodeJS to evaluate the expressions inside HTML attributes.
+Emmental uses the `vm` module of NodeJS to evaluate the expressions inside HTML attributes.
 So don't use untrusted code in your HTML attributes :) Nevertheless the evaluated code doesn't have access to any node module.
-You can't even use ´setTimeout()´, ´setInterval()´, ´console.log()´,…
+You can't even use `setTimeout()`, `setInterval()`, `console.log()`,…

+# expressjs

+I will try to integrate emmental to work with expressjs

 # LICENSE